Building Recertification

 (Previously 40 Year Recertification)

-In accordance with the Miami-Dade County Code, Section 8-11 (f)(ii)(1), all buildings, which are 30 years or 10 years after that, from the date the building was given its original Certificate of Occupancy or older must be re-certified by the Building Official.
 The first recertification is mandated when the building becomes 30 years old and then every 10 years thereafter.
 Condominiums of three (3) stories or taller is mandated when the building becomes 25 years and every 10 years thereafter.
 Recertification is due on the anniversary of the original building’s Certificate of Occupancy.

-• minor buildings defined as any occupancy group having an occupant load of 10 or less, having a gross area of 2,000 square feet or less.
+Defined as any occupancy group having an occupant load of 10 or less, having a gross area of 2,000 square feet or less.

 A completed inspection report containing both the structural and electrical inspection reports must be submitted to the Building Department.
-All threshold buildings (Any building which is greater than 3 stories or 50 feet in height, or which has an assembly occupancy classification that exceeds 5,000 square feet in area and an occupant content of greater than 500 persons.) must have the structural certification performed by a Florida licensed structural engineer and the electrical certification must be performed by a Florida licensed electrical engineer.
+All threshold buildings (Any building which is greater than 3 stories or 50 feet in height, or which has an assembly occupancy classification that exceeds 5,000 square feet in area and an occupant content of greater than 500 persons.) must have the structural certification performed by a Florida-licensed structural engineer and the electrical certification must be performed by a Florida-licensed electrical engineer.
 Reports must detail the conditions of the structural and electrical systems for the referenced address.
-All non-threshold buildings can have a Florida licensed design professional (Architect or Engineer) to provide certification.
+All non-threshold buildings can have a Florida-licensed design professional (Architect or Engineer) to provide certification.

 If there are deficiencies that require permits noted on the initial report, and permits have been obtained and have passed final inspection, the owner must submit an updated report prepared by a Florida licensed design professional.
 A cover letter is required certifying that the building is structurally and electrically safe for the specified use and occupancy in conformity with the minimum inspection procedure as outlined by County and State law.